CoolCoder829/ClassroomConnections/README.md

 5. enter: "pod install" in terminal
 6. open project and run code
 7. Simulator should pop up and just follow the demo video walkthrough

+The bulk of the code is stored in the classroom connections folder, view controllers.
+There you can find most of our ui implementations and backend.